OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 ..
 TBD: Cameron comment
   Need a sentence here introducing what the OpenStreetMap tools provide.

 #.
-Open the Terminal Emulator from the Xubutu :menuselection:`Applications --> Accessories` menu.
+Open the LX Terminal Emulator from the main :menuselection:`Accessories` menu.

    * Cut and paste the following commands into the Terminal window to create a working copy of the OSM data in the home directory: